snazzyatoms/Coffers/README.md

 - `Coffers.jar` for the modern line
 - `Coffers-Legacy.jar` for older legacy-oriented server setups

-Both plugin lines can run without Vault installed.
+Both plugin lines can run without Vault installed, and both are designed to operate as standalone economy plugins by default.

-If another plugin still expects Vault, Coffers can switch into Vault compatibility mode and register itself as a Vault economy provider when Vault is present.
+If a server is still using older plugins that expect Vault, Coffers can continue to work alongside Vault and register itself as a Vault economy provider when Vault is present.
+This makes Coffers suitable both for fully standalone setups and for gradual transitions away from Vault-based economies.

 Vault compatibility is built into the main plugin and can be set to:

 - `auto`: register with Vault only when Vault is installed
-- `enabled`: force Coffers to expose a Vault economy provider when Vault is present
+- `enabled`: always expose a Vault economy provider when Vault is present
 - `disabled`: never register the Vault bridge

 ## Storage Backends